droe-lang/droe-lang.github.io/src/guide/quick-start.md

 Rate: $75.50 per hour

 Hello, Alice!
-Welcome to the world of Roelang development! 🚀
+Welcome to the world of Roe development! 🚀
 ```

 ## Understanding the Code